aspose-diagram/Aspose.Diagram-Documentation/java/release-notes/aspose-diagram-for-python-via-java/python-via-java-release-notes-2022/aspose-diagram-for-python-via-java-22-6-release-notes/_index.md

 The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Diagram for Java.
 If you have concerns about any change listed, please raise it on the Aspose.Diagram support forum.

 ### **Adds Resolution in HTMLSaveOptions**
-- Gets or sets the resolution for the generated html, in dots per inch.
+- Gets or sets the resolution for the generated html, in dots per inch

 {{< highlight java >}}
 HTMLSaveOptions option = new HTMLSaveOptions();